Training Intensives in Australia

 Our 2-Day Intensive Training in Animal Assisted Therapy is as popular as ever and has been condensed to 2-Days!
 We only come to Australia every 3 or so years, so please join us!

-This is a highly experiential workshop where participants will be working with several different species of animals.
-The emphasis is on mental health counseling and psychotherapy but professionals and students from many different disciplines in human services have found the workshop very helpful.
+This is our very popular, 2-day Intensive workshop that teaches you how to implement animal assisted therapy with a variety of hands-on interactions with live animals.
+Students have come from all over the world to attend our Intensives and learn from professionals who work with the assistance of a variety of therapy animals.
+This two-day, experiential workshop gives participants an opportunity to work with several different species of animals.
+The emphasis is on mental health occupational therapy, counseling, and psychotherapy but professionals and students from many different disciplines in human services have found the workshop to be very helpful.

-AATPC has been approved by Australian Counselling Association (ACA) to provide 16 Hours of CPD for this workshop.
-This workshop also meets requirements for Continuing Professional Development from the Australian Association of Social Workers, New Zealand Association of Counsellors, New Zealand Association of Social Workers, In the United States, this workshop is approved by NBCC as an Approved Continuing Education Provider, ACEP No. 6545.
-Programs that do not qualify for NBCC credit are clearly identified.
+AATPC has been approved by Australian Psychological Society (APS) to provide 16 Hours of CPD for this workshop.
+This workshop also meets requirements for Continuing Professional Development from the Australian Association of Social Workers, New Zealand Association of Counsellors, New Zealand Association of Social Workers, In the United States, this workshop is approved by NBCC as an Approved Continuing Education Provider, ACEP No. 6545, and by NASW-CO.
 AATPC is solely responsible for all aspects of the programs.
-Participants may earn 16 Continuing Education Hours through National Board of Certified Counselors (NBCC), National Association of Social Workers (NASW).
-The workshop is pending approval for CPD by the Australian Psychological Association (APA).
+The workshop is pending approval for CPD by the Australian Counselling Association (ACA).

 Course Requirements